thecarlliu/flavor-way/README.md

 ####TOdos

-- script.js sends ajax get request to /flavors/favorites,
-get response jsons the flavorites back to the page (in order of name), and the page displays the json appropriately within the flavorites section
 - create buttons on every flavor in flavor feed that update the flavor.favorite to true/false (toggle)
 - when toggle button is clicked, ajax a put request that finds the flavor that was clicked in the DB by id, and updates that flavor, setting favorite=true, then redirects the page back to /flavors, thus the flavorites get loaded.